No Orchids for Miss Blandish (novel): Synopsis

-In New York City, a local goon and gang leader named Riley learns that the wealthy socialite Miss Blandish will be wearing an expensive diamond necklace to her birthday celebration.
+In an unnamed Midwestern town during the late 1920's, a local goon and gang leader named Riley learns that the wealthy socialite Miss Blandish will be wearing an expensive diamond necklace to her birthday celebration.
 Riley and his gang plan to steal the necklace and ransom it.
-The inept criminals manage to kidnap Miss Blandish and her boyfriend, but after the latter is accidentally killed they instead decide to hold Miss Blandish ransom, reasoning that her millionaire father will pay more to get his daughter back safely than the necklace is worth.
+The inept criminals manage to kidnap Miss Blandish and her boyfriend, but after the latter is accidentally killed they instead decide to hold Miss Blandish for ransom, reasoning that her millionaire father will pay more to get his daughter back safely than the necklace is worth.

 The plan begins to fall apart when a rival mob, led by the sadistic and mentally unbalanced Slim Grisson, finds out about Riley's plan and kidnaps Miss Blandish from the gang.
 Mr. Blandish pays the ransom to Slim, but his daughter is not returned.
 Slim becomes increasingly obsessed with Miss Blandish and decides to keep her hidden in a secret room inside one of his nightclubs, repeatedly raping her and lashing out at anybody who attempts to wrestle Miss Blandish from his charge.

 Meanwhile, the police are on the trail of the kidnappers, and Dave Fenner, an ex journalist and now a private investigator, is hired to rescue her and deal with the gangsters.
 Fenner and the police eventually work out where the young socialite is located and go to the club, where a gun battle ensues.
-Slim is killed and Miss Blandish is rescued, but unfortunately, after months of torture and drugs at the hands of the gangsters, Miss Blandish cannot cope with freedom and kills herself.
+Slim is killed and Miss Blandish is rescued, but after months of torture and drugs at the hands of the gangsters, Miss Blandish cannot cope with freedom and kills herself.